jasonsychau/RelayAndContainers/README.md

 Queuing containers is flexible by different orders of the programs in src directory.

-The project is given name by the order that is given to your container orchestration.
+The programs are given name by the order that is given to your container orchestration.

 ### Programs Description